-For the y For the years ended December 31
+For For the years ended December 31

-202 3 2022
+2024 2023

-\$ 11,729 13,071
+Subsidiary \$ 2,904 11,729

-The credit term with the related parties is 150 days, and the credit term with third-parties ranged from 30 days to 180 days.
+The Company's collection terms for related parties do not significantly differ from those for general customers.
 As the Company exclusively sold raw materials and semi-finished goods to its related parties, there is no comparison for the selling price to its related parties from those of its third parties.
 The Company price its raw material and semi-finished goods using the cost mark-up method.